sadiq61651/offline_audio_player/PRIVACY POLICY.md

 1. Information Collected

 Offline Audio Player, developed by M. Sadiq, is an Android application designed to play all types of audio files offline.
-The app scans the user's internal and external storage to fetch audio files, creating playlists, albums, and other features within the app.
-Offline Audio Player does not collect any personal information from users.
+The app may collect non-personal information, including device identifiers, IP addresses, and usage data, for the purpose of delivering targeted advertisements through Google AdMob.

 2. Purpose of Data Collection